AZO234/Arduino_font_JaANK/README.md

 version: v1.0.0(Feb 24, 2018)
 http://domisan.sakura.ne.jp/

-Library of Japanese Hankaku(ANK) font data.
+Library of Japanese Hankaku(ANK) font data for Arduino IDE.

 In case of using for commercial purposes it is necessary to consult the author.
 (C) Sadakazu Nagao